Family Timeline: Grouping

 Grouping by Family link

-Family Chronology is defaulted to open up using the Extended Family scope.
+Family Timeline is defaulted to open up using the Extended Family scope.

 If you had changed the scope using the Options button, you can change it again.
 When the Extended Family scope is selected, you can select Grouping by Family link.

-Family Chronology will then display the primary person and his/her:
+Family Timeline will then display the primary person and his/her:

 as well as (if any) his/her: